Tuition and Financial Aid

 Let’s Make it Simple

-If you’ve visited the program page and still have questions, the best way to get all the details about your program, including an accurate accounting of total tuition is to contact an Enrollment Navigator.
-Speaking or texting with an Enrollment Navigator is a free, fast, and no pressure opportunity to get all your questions answered.
+If you’ve visited the program page and still have questions, the best way to get all the details about your program, including an accurate accounting of total tuition is to contact our Enrollment Team.
+Speaking or texting with our Enrollment Team is a free, fast, and no pressure opportunity to get all your questions answered.
 You can even schedule an appointment at a time that works best for you.

 Transfer and Part-Time Students